Bending your baby’s arms, bicycling her legs, putting her in different body positions. Why did we include these in our BabySparks development program?

 - Increase body awareness.
 All of our baby exercises involve stimulating your little one’s senses of touch and proprioception, which she relies on to learn about her body and how to move it in deliberate ways.
 Other ways to build body awareness include naked time and infant massage.

 - Strengthen muscles.
-When you do our gross motor activities with your infant, she naturally flexes her muscles, which helps strengthen them.
+When you do baby exercises with your infant, she naturally flexes her muscles, which helps strengthen them.

 - Build muscle tone.
 While muscle strength allows us to use our muscles, muscle tone allows us to stabilize them.
 Your child will rely on muscle tone for things like keeping her head up in infancy, remaining upright while running in an elementary-school game of tag, and maintaining postural control while sitting at a desk or (welp) driving a car when she’s in high school.
 Our baby exercises can be especially powerful for preemies, who are often born with low muscle tone.